 2. They don’t know your business as much as you do

 This was also mentioned at the ‘Accelerate’ conference by Web Analytics Demystified in SF.

 Web Analytics vendors are good at what their do, and are the subject matter experts in their solutions.
 They’re facing hundreds of other clients and your business is not the only one.
 You should not expect your Web Analytics vendors to know 100% of your internal projects, politics, technical environment, managements, etc.

-You have a fire-drill because the web site went down and important data was lost, and your TAM didn’t pick up the fact that the site was down and he/she can not help you recover data.
-Don’t expect your TAM to be a super man who can deliver or fix everything.
-This is totally non-sense.
+You have a fire-drill because the website went down and important data was lost, and your TAM didn’t pick up the fact that the site was down and he/she can not help you recover data.
+Don’t expect your TAM to be a superman who can deliver or fix everything.
+This is total nonsense.

-Another example… Reorganization happend, and the key contact with Web Analytics vendor is gone, new person comes in, don’t expect your web analytics vendor to know everything in between the blank period, and 100% of the previous managements’ projects/tasks.
+Another example… Reorganization happens, and the key contact with Web Analytics vendor is gone, the a person comes in, don’t expect your web analytics vendor to know everything in between the blank period, and 100% of the previous managements’ projects/tasks.

 - Priorities (tasks list is numbered in order of priority)